Minnesota Wild Logo

 Minnesota Wild Emblem

-The logo features both a beautiful row of trees and a silhouette of a wild animal.
-The role of the eye is played by the North Star, always shining brightly in the firmament.
-In recognition of athletes, it is a tribute to the hockey club Minnesota North Stars, which moved from Minnesota to Dallas and received a new name – Dallas Stars.
-The star on the emblem reflects the athletes’ motto “L’Étoile du Nord,” which translates from French as “The Star of the North.”
-That is, their team is the only star in the northern region.
+The logo depicts both a beautiful row of trees and the silhouette of a wild animal.
+The role of the eye is played by the North Star, always brightly shining in the sky.
+The athletes’ recognition is a tribute to the hockey club Minnesota North Stars, which moved from Minnesota to Dallas and got a new name – Dallas Stars.
+The star on the emblem reflects the athletes’ motto, “L’Étoile du Nord,” which translates from French as “The Star of the North.”
+Meaning their team is the only star in the northern region.

-Despite the stylishness and showiness, experts consider the logo difficult and incomprehensible for North American professional sports.
-They argue that behind the sharp-angled trees, a round moon, a five-pointed star with elongated rays, and a winding stream, the team’s audacity is poorly visible, conveyed in the obscure contours of a wild beast of an incomprehensible breed.
+Despite the style and ostentation, experts consider the logo complex and unclear for North American professional sports.
+They claim that the sharp-edged trees, round moon, five-pointed star with elongated rays, and winding stream poorly reveal the team’s audacity, conveyed in the unclear outlines of an ambiguous wild beast.

 Minnesota Wild Symbol

-There is no text in the modern version of the logo because the main emphasis is on the image.
-But in the previous version, there is an inscription.
-It was performed in the upper register with a chopped grotesque.
-Additional written symbols can be different, including handwritten with a slight tilt.
+In the modern version of the logo, there is no text because the main emphasis is made on the image.
+But in the previous version, there was an inscription.
+It was executed in uppercase with a block sans-serif font.
+Additional written symbols can vary, including being handwritten with a slight tilt.

 The franchise’s official colors include four shades: yellow, gold (Minnesota Wheat and Harvest Gold), green (Forest Green), and red (Iron Range Red).
-There is also white, which serves as their background.
+There’s also white, which serves as the background.

 Minnesota Wild color codes